StormKing969/image-storage-webapp/README.md

 # Image Storage & Management Web App

 A modern, responsive web application for storing, viewing, and managing images.
 Built with React, TypeScript, Vite, and Tailwind CSS, and powered by Appwrite for secure image storage.
+It took about 7 ~ 8 hours to develop this application, focusing on simplicity and user experience.

 ## 🚀 Features